Water Polo History

 Crawley stepped up in 2013, when Invicta withdrew from the Girls National Age Group competitions, attracting a number of talented players to play for Crawley in Invicta’s lieu alongside our home growns.
 Home club player, Lauren Hand, became the 1st player to captain a Crawley team in a national competition.
 In our 1st year, 2013, we finished 4th in two age groups, and 5th in the Under 18s.
 In 2014 we finished 4th in the Under 18s, and 3rd in the Under 16s, gaining a 1st national water polo medal for the club, after the agonies of penalty shootouts against Liverpool, but prevailing over Manchester.

-The story comes up to date in Crawley’s 50th year, with Lara Partridge gaining the club’s 1st GB Junior water polo representation, and both Lara and Tom Kane contesting places in the Under 18.
+In Crawley’s 50th year Lara Partridge gaining the club’s 1st GB Junior water polo representation, and both Lara and Tom Kane contesting places in the Under 18.
 We have widely respected juniors at county, regional and national level, including Lily Turner, Elouise Robb and Matt O’Dell in national squads.